micropython/micropython/docs/library/uos.rst

           - 5 -- get the number of bytes in a block, should return an integer, or ``None`` in which case the default value of 512 is used (*arg* is unused)
+          - 6 -- erase a block, *arg* is the block number to erase

 By way of example, the following class will implement a block device that stores its data in RAM using a ``bytearray``::